oapi-codegen/governance/README.md

 - Contributors may help provide support to others in the issue tracker
 - Contributors may create Pull Requests to resolve bugs or feature enhancements
+- Pull Requests created by Contributors must be reviewed by a Maintainer/Core Maintainer

 ### Maintainer